 Please be aware that the steps that you can see in these two pictures are not normal sized steps: they are huge.
 An older person certainly could not get up them without the aid of somebody else.
 For an invalid's wheelchair, or a child's push chair, they are utterly impossible.
 The road is the only option.

 So it is up to householders to maintain the public pavements in front of their dwellings.
 And the householders do this to suit themselves: not the passing pedestrian.
 The householders make convenient access ramps for their vehicles outside on the pavement to avoid using space inside their private plots.
-If you click on the image to get a large view, you will see that the householder has made the pavement extremely steep in order to make his vehicle entrance ramp as level as possible.
+If you click on the image to get a large view, you will see that the householder has made the pavement so very steep in order to get his vehicle entrance ramp as level as possible.

 Note that the access ramp of this householder's neighbour, higher up, is over a metre higher, creating an impossible step for a pedestrian.
 The sloping pavement in the foreground is impossible to climb up in the wet.
 It is far too slippery.
 These two illustrations are tame compared with others I encountered on the walking route I used for exercise three times a week.
 But those are in areas where I did not wish to take my camera.
 Some of these householder-maintained pavements are extremely uneven and full of ruts, making it extremely easy to trip up and fall, as I frequently did when I first arrived in Brazil.